Is “give it time” really the solution to the puppy blues?

 To give you a better idea of what I mean, let me tell you about two WTFWIT experiences from my own life.

-Like most new puppy parents, I dealt with the mental stuff:
+Like most first-time puppy parents, I dealt with the mental stuff:

-The “I just want my life back” thoughts, the shock of how disruptive it all was.
+The “I just want my life back” thoughts, the shock of how disruptive it all was, the pressure to “not screw up,” etc.

-But the biggest source of my distress was her behavior itself, and the fact that I could not find effective solutions for any of it.
+But the biggest source of my distress was Friday’s behavior itself, and the fact that I could not find effective solutions for any of it.
 (Red flag number one)

 The biting, crying in the crate, crying at night, destructive chewing, jumping all over people…

-Everything with Friday felt like pushing a boulder uphill.
+Everything with Friday felt like an uphill battle.
 (Red flag number two)

 Every training session was a mess.
 She was distracted, completely uninterested.

-Even “fun” activities like walks and playing were a nightmare.
-Lots of me trying to lead her, convince her, coax her into walking with me or playing with a toy.
+Even “fun” activities like walks and playing were a struggle.
+Lots of me trying to lead her, convince her, coax her into paying attention.
 The more I tried, the more she tuned me out.

 I really thought she hated me sometimes.
 (Red flag number three)